meatball133/crystal/exercises/concept/wellingtons-weather-station/.docs/instructions.md

 The weather station would thereby like you to implement a method that rounds the temperature to 1 decimal place.

-Implement the `round` method that takes an argument `celsius` and returns the temperature rounded to 1 decimal place.
+Implement the `Temperature#round` method that takes an argument `celsius` and returns the temperature rounded to 1 decimal place.

 ```crystal
 Temperature.new.round(10.1234)